format_list_bulleted Topic Overview

 Types of Business Expenses

-Common types of business expenses include business and travel meals, lodging, transportation, conference and training fees, and employee morale.
-These and additional common types are covered in more detail in the Topic Overview: Other Business Expenses.
+Common types of business expenses include business and travel meals, lodging, and transportation.
+Additional common expenses, such as conference, training fees, and employee morale, are covered in the Topic Overview: Other Reimbursable Business Expenses.

 Some high level guidance for employee gifts includes:

-• All gift cards (cash equivalent or non-cash equivalent) are taxable at the entire value when provided as gifts, regardless of amount or type.
+• All gift cards (cash equivalent or non-cash equivalent) are taxable for the entire value when provided as gifts, regardless of amount or type.

-• For both types of gifts, purchases of Stanford-branded merchandise or other tangible items, including food, is strongly encouraged by the university over the use of gift cards.
+• Purchases of Stanford-branded merchandise or other tangible items, including food, are strongly encouraged by the university over the use of gift cards.

-Gift cards should only be provided in support of an identified university business purpose.
-Gift cards, including electronic gift cards, can be used for human subject payments, conference meals, event or research study prizes, or employee appreciation gifts.
+Gifts, including electronic gift cards, can be provided in support of an identified university business purpose such as for human subject payments, conference meals, event or research study prizes, or employee or appreciation gifts.
 Stanford-branded merchandise or other tangible items, including food, are strongly encouraged instead of gift cards as employee gifts.
+In addition, gift cards can present a potentially unnecessary financial loss when they are not used by the recipient.

-All gift cards, regardless of type or amount, are taxable from the first dollar and for the entire value, even when given as employee gifts.
+All gift cards, regardless of type or amount, are taxable for the entire value, even when given as employee gifts.
 The university strongly encourages departments to purchase tangible goods, such as Stanford-branded merchandise.
-This minimizes the tax burden for the recipient and the risks associated with storing and handling gift cards.
+This minimizes the tax burden for the recipient and the risks such as loss or theft associated with storing and handling gift cards.

 Purchasing Methods

-It is recommended that purchases of gift cards of a total amount less than $5,000 be made using a Purchasing Card (PCard).
+It is recommended that purchases of gift cards of a total amount of $4,999 or less be made using a Purchasing Card (PCard).
 Other methods of purchasing gift cards for university business include using personal funds and getting reimbursed through an expense report, requesting an advance (for human subjects only), or a non-PO payment request.
 Please note that Stanford’s Amazon Business account does not support the purchasing of gift cards.

 Refer to the table below for specific gift card use cases and appropriate purchasing methods.